Skip to main content

 The Great IT vs. OT Divide

 For decades, Information Technology (IT) and Operational Technology (OT) have existed in parallel universes.
 IT lives in temperature-controlled server rooms, dealing with enterprise systems like SAP, Apache Kafka, and AWS.
-They prioritize data accessibility, rapid iterations, and global scale.
+They prioritize data accessibility, rapid iterations, and large scale.

 OT, on the other hand, lives on the roaring, gritty factory floor.
 Their world revolves around PLCs, robotics, SCADA systems, and high-voltage machinery.
-They prioritize one thing above all else: 100% Reliability and Physical Safety.
+They prioritize one thing above all else: High Reliability and Physical Safety.

 Today, "Industry 4.0" demands that these two departments merge-a concept known as IT/OT Convergence.
 Management wants to stream real-time PLC counts into the cloud ERP to predict supply chain shortages.
 However, when the IT department asks OT to "just open a firewall port to the Siemens PLC," the OT team flatly refuses, citing massive cybersecurity risks.
 And they are right.